Awards Logo

 • Simulations or virtual environments have delivered value for money, particularly in comparison with alternative methods.

-• The use of simulations or virtual environments has made an impact in terms of individual and organisational performance.
+• The simulation or virtual environment has made an impact in terms of individual and organisational performance.

 Best online distance learning programme